nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ## Demonstration 1 - Multiple R sessions

-Typing `R` in the shell will open an instance of R, which is no different to what's running in RStudio.
-You can open another shell, type `R`, and run another instance.
-You can run as many as you like; however, things will slow down as more strain is placed on your computer's processors.
+Typing `R` in the shell will open an instance of R, which is no different to what's running in RStudio (well, there might be a few nice bells and whistles missing).
+You can open another shell, type `R`, and run another instance of the program.
+You can run as many as you like!
+However, depending on your machine's memory and processor configuration, more and more intensive R sessions will start to slow your computer down.
 The point is that using shell, you don't have to wait for one script to finish before starting another.
+You can run many analyses at the same time.

 ## Demonstration 2 - Remote server

 This demonstration will show you how to run an instance of R on a remote server.
+This demonstration uses secure shell `ssh` to login to a server and secure copy `scp` to move a project and results between machines.
+Note that there is a much more desirable way of moving project between machines and collaborators (i.e., using version control and `git`).
+You'll be covering this next.

 **Acknowledgements:** This material was developed by Joshua Madin and Diego Barneche, drawing heavily on material presented previously by Milad Fatenejad, Sasha Wood, Radhika Khetani, Karthik Ram, Emily Davenport and John Blischak.